I. What is data replication software?

 This article is a brief tutorial that introduces data replication software to non-technical people.
 Some system administrators may find it useful when explaining various replication solutions to management.
 Here we will use file sync software interchangeably with file synchronization software.

-In this document, we use data replication interchangeably with file replication and file synchronization or data synchronization software although, there are some differences between them, especially when it comes to structured data and data access.
+This document uses data replication interchangeably with file replication and file synchronization or data synchronization software.
+However, there are some differences between them, especially when it comes to structured data and data access.

 Data replication software is an application or software suite that creates a copy of files and data from one system on another system on the same network or in a remote location(remote file sync, remote file mirroring, etc).
-The software applies file changes from a computer (server or desktop), a virtual machine (VM) or network-attached storage (NAS) to another computer, VM or NAS.
+The software applies file changes from a computer (server or desktop), a virtual machine (VM), or network-attached storage (NAS) to another computer, VM or NAS.
 The software may also copy the entire file instead of copying only file changes.

-Data replication‘s goal is to have another copy of the data on one or more other remote or local systems or devices.
+Data replication aims to have another copy of the data on one or more remote or local systems or devices.

 II.
 Uses of data replication software

 Replication software solutions are used to solve various challenges.
 The following is a non-exhaustive list (Please contact us with the blog URL to add more!)

-- Data protection: Replication protects data by making copies of the same data in a remote safe location (just in case of a disaster).
+- Data protection: Replication software protects data by making copies of the same data in a remote safe location (just in case of a disaster).
 Multiple snapshots can be taken at various times or in a continuous fashion.